-On this day, the Super league war ramps up, a rule change alters rugby league forever and a record-breaker is born.
+On this day, the Super league war ramps up, a rule change alters rugby league forever and Project Apollo is launched.

 A revolutionary rule was introduced after almost 60 years that moved rugby league a big step further away from rugby union with a move from unlimited tackles to limited tackle sets.

 The opening three matches of the 1967 NSWRL season saw North Sydney beat Newtown, St George beat Manly and Souths down Western Suburbs under a radical new four-tackle set rule.
 This number was upped to six-tackle sets four years later and has remained that way ever since.

 The highest pointscorer in NRL history, Bulldogs sharpshooter Hazem El Masri, is born in Tripoli, Lebanon – hardly rugby league heartland but now etched indelibly on the sport's history.

 Shearer kicks for himself

 A hat-trick to renowned try-scorer Steve "The Pearl" Renouf helps Brisbane to their first win of the 1994 NSWRL season after a draw and two losses, crushing Eastern Suburbs 44-12.

 April Fool's Day was no joke in 1995 with news of the spiteful Super League war erupting in newspapers across the country.